Planet of the Bass

-"Planet of the Bass" is a 1990s-style Eurodance song written by American comedian Kyle Gordon under the pseudonym DJ Crazy Times; it also features American singer-songwriter Chrissi Poland under the name Ms. Biljana Electronica.
-It was released on August 15, 2023.
+"Planet of the Bass" is a 1990s-style Eurodance parody song written by American comedian Kyle Gordon, released on August 15, 2023.
+He performed it under the pseudonym DJ Crazy Times, with American singer-songwriter Chrissi Poland contributing guest vocals under the name Ms. Biljana Electronica.
 Brooks Allison, a sketch writer for The Tonight Show Starring Jimmy Fallon, and Jamie Siegel served as producers.

 "Planet of the Bass" is part of Kyle Gordon Is Great, a comedy album released in early 2024.

 Background and composition

 The song was created as a parody of 1990s European dance music.
 The song contains lyrics intentionally written in broken English, such as "When the rhythm is glad / There is nothing to be sad", and "Life, it never die / Women are my favorite guy".

 The female vocals are provided by Chrissi Poland, credited as Ms. Biljana Electronica.
 In the music videos, Electronica is mainly portrayed by actress Audrey Trullinger along with Mara Olney and Sabrina Brier.